the-outcaster/linuxgamingcentral/README.md

 cd linuxgamingcentral
 ```

-`hugo server` will run the server locally on your system. `hugo` will build the site inside the `publish` folder.
+`hugo server` will run the server locally on your system. `hugo` will build the site inside the `public` folder.